Listen to Les McKeown read this blog post:

 2. Collateral Damage

-Achievement-based leaders (overachievers) look for the winning (i.e. ‘best’ or ‘right’) solution.
+Achievement-based leaders (aka 'overachievers') look for the winning (i.e. ‘best’ or ‘right’) solution.
 Performance-based leaders look for the optimal solution.

 Does this mean that performance-based leaders are wusses?
 Nope.
-It means they’re normal, adult humans – as are most achievement-based leaders – but with a different set of governing principles.
+It means they’re normal, adult humans with a set of governing principles that includes the impact their actions have on others.

 3. Self Doubt